 System integration is not rocket science by any means, but there are a number of issues that make system integration challenging for all organizations.
 According to certain studies, up to 70% of all integration projects fail in some aspect.
 This is probably more common for complex projects, but sometimes even relatively simple system integration projects can run into trouble.
-Most of the failures are not due to the chosen integration technology itself or technical difficulties with the systems in the scope, but due to project and change management issues.
+Most of the failures are not due to the chosen integration technology itself or technical difficulties with the systems in the scope but due to project and change management issues.

-Typical reasons for system integration project failure include for example:
+Typical reasons for system integration project failure include, for example:

-Constant changes of the integration landscape
+- Constant changes in the integration landscape

 The longer the project takes, the more significant this issue becomes.
 To manage this risk, time is of the essence, keeping the integration projects short improves the success rate of the project.
 Further, an agile working methodology that can cater to changing requirements along the way and also after the project is essential for the success of the systems integration.

-Lack of skilled resources
+- Lack of skilled resources

 System integration requires expertise that is not easy to come by.
 Having excellent integration technology is not enough if the required expertise is not there.
 Most companies struggle to find and retain employees with the required skills set for system integration.
 The best way to tackle this issue is to use an external third-party provider that can bring the needed integration expertise into the table as required, in addition to providing the integration technology.

-Lack of accountability
+- Lack of accountability

 When you’re integrating many different sub-systems, the accountability for the success of the integration becomes blurred very easily.
 You may have multiple stakeholders (e.g., vendors, system owners, etc.) in the equation, none of whom is responsible for the entire system integration.
 They only care and handle their side of integration at best, but they will not venture outside their own territory.
 But integration always has more than one party.
-So, when something goes wrong, the situation turns very easily to finger pointing and blaming the other parties, instead of someone “owning” the integration.
+So, when something goes wrong, the situation turns very easily to finger-pointing and blaming the other parties, instead of someone “owning” the integration.
 If a single party handles the system integration project, that party is also (often contractually) responsible for the success of such a system integration project, and there is no ambiguity over accountability.

-Legacy System Integration
+Legacy System Integration issue

 Most companies that have done business for decades have some old, legacy IT systems in use and running on their own on-premise servers.
 These systems may be essential to the core business of the organization and cannot be replaced easily with a more modern IT system.
 Integration with such legacy systems may be tricky as they may completely lack any ready-made interfacing capability.
 Most systems do, however, have the capability to read or write information into a file folder that can the accessed, e.g., through an FTP connection by another system, but sometimes the only way to integrate such sub-systems with other sub-systems is to read and/or write data directly in their database.

-A modern integration solution must be able to handle also these type of integration scenarios.
+A modern integration solution must be able to handle also these types of integration scenarios.
 Cloud-based iPaaS solutions typically use local, on-premise adapters that provide the needed functionality for these integrations.
 Such adapters act as an active local “interface” between the passive legacy system (or its database) and the cloud-based iPaaS solution.
 If needed, additional business rules and other functionality regarding the legacy system integration will be handled in the iPaaS service, keeping the maintenance of such business logic centralized and easy.
-This way the customer does not need to make any costly changes in its legacy IT systems, but the system integrator can provide the integration logic outside the company firewall.
+This way, the customer does not need to make any costly changes in its legacy IT systems, but the system integrator can provide the integration logic outside the company firewall.

-How iPaaS and Hybrid Integration Platform (HIP) can help overcome integration challenges?
+How can iPaaS and Hybrid Integration Platform (HIP) help overcome integration challenges?

-Modern iPaaS and HIP solutions have various features that help overcome the system integration challenges. iPaaS solutions combine technology and services into a service-oriented solution where hardware, software, data management and enrichment, and supporting operations are combined into an overall responsive system that can be monitored and controlled centrally from one user interface. iPaaS solutions provide the ability to share integration resources (e.g., mapping libraries) and other information across multiple applications, deploy system improvements flexibly on the fly, and complete system integration projects at a much faster pace than before.
+Modern iPaaS and HIP solutions have various features that help overcome the system integration challenges mentioned above. iPaaS solutions combine technology and services into a service-oriented solution where hardware, software, data management and enrichment, and supporting operations are combined into an overall responsive system that can be monitored and controlled centrally from one user interface. iPaaS solutions provide the ability to share integration resources (e.g., mapping libraries) and other information across multiple applications, deploy system improvements flexibly on the fly, and complete system integration projects at a much faster pace than before.